I Did a Thing

 Alex Apollonov is an Australian YouTube personality and comedian, better known for his online presence as I Did a Thing, and his YouTube channel of the same name.
 He is also the co-star of Boy Boy which he created with fellow comedian Aleksa Vulović who also stars in his videos.
 Much of Apollonov's content involves using his engineering and fabrication skills to design and build a variety of projects, including recreating the Utah monolith in Australia, simulating the Aurora Borealis in his kitchen with a high voltage transformer to parody The Simpsons, and making a scaled-up chainsaw powered Beyblade with a giant circular blade that is spun by a chainsaw motor.
-Other projects have included building a laser guided drone that drops steel darts creating a hammer that uses blank rounds to drive nails, and mounting a submachine gun to a robot dog.
+Other projects have included building a laser guided drone that drops steel darts, creating a hammer that uses blank rounds to drive nails, and mounting a submachine gun to a robot dog.

 Many of Apollonov's projects have gained widespread media attention in Australia, including his trip to North Korea to get a haircut, his successful attempt to enter Star casino in Sydney with overt COVID-19 symptoms, and for recreating the Utah monolith in Australia.
-His content is often uploaded by the comedy group The Chaser, and has collaborated with other internet celebrities and YouTubers including Boyinaband, Maxmoefoe, William Osman, IDubbbz, Hasan Piker, and the comedy group Aunty Donna.
-Many of Apollonov's videos also star fellow comedian Aleksa Vulović, as the two are close friends and often work on their individual projects with help from one another.
-Apollonov also has a X (Twitter) following of 215,900 followers.
+His content is often uploaded by the comedy group The Chaser, and has collaborated with other internet celebrities and YouTubers including Boyinaband, Maxmoefoe, William Osman, iDubbbz, Hasan Piker, and the comedy group Aunty Donna.
+Many of Apollonov's videos also star fellow comedian Aleksa Vulović, as the two are close friends and often work on their individual projects with help from each other.
+Apollonov also has an X following of 231,900 followers.

 In May 2022, Apollonov participated in the Creator Clash event set up by fellow YouTuber Ian Jomha (iDubbbz) alongside many other YouTube personalities.
-He fought against Robert James Rallison (TheOdd1sOut) and won.
+He fought against James Rallison (TheOdd1sOut) and won.

 Early life

-In the January 2021 episode of the 'Cold Ones' podcast, Apollonov stated his family arrived in Australia from Siberia.
+In the January 2021 episode of the Cold Ones podcast, Apollonov stated his family arrived in Australia from Siberia.
 He later clarified that both his parents were Chinese-born Russians, and he was born in Australia.

 Before starting his career as a comedian and YouTube personality, Apollonov began five separate university degrees and failed to complete any of them.
 He also held over thirteen jobs, eleven of which he was fired from for reasons such as eating cheese from a restaurant's fridge, giving his friends free drinks, and failing to turn up to work.
 In a 2022 stream with Hasan Piker, he called himself a socialist.